 In Reception we have two classes where Mrs Williams (RJW) and Miss Jolley (RLJ) are Class Teachers.

-Mrs Edmunds supports class RJW and Mrs Ford & Mrs Smith support RLJ as Teaching Assistants.
+Mrs Edmunds, Mrs Ollier, Mrs Ford & Mrs Smith support RLJ as Teaching Assistants also supporting the children

 If you wish to contact the class teachers, please use the following email addresses: